 One of the most protective of these enzymes is sulforaphane.
 "Broccoli is the best source of this particular compound," says Fahey, who studies sulforaphane in broccoli and broccoli sprouts.
 Scientists are researching how sulforaphane might reduce cancer risk, from detoxifying harmful substances (such as smoke and other environmental pollutants) in the body to operating as a kind of antimicrobial agent by attacking the bacterium H. pylori.

 Broccoli and its cousins are most protective against cancers of the prostate, lung, colon, breast, bladder, liver, neck, head, mouth, esophagus, and stomach, according to a review of hundreds of clinical studies conducted for the World Cancer Research Fund and the American Institute for Cancer Research and other studies.

 Tomatoes: Potential Weapon Against Prostate Cancer

-The red coloring in tomatoes makes a juicy, ripe one hard to resist -- and makes them a potential weapon against prostate cancer.
+The red coloring in tomatoes makes a juicy, ripe one hard to resist -- and makes them a potential weapon against prostate cancer and heart disease.
 That red hue comes from a phytochemical called lycopene, a powerful antioxidant, which is most concentrated in tomatoes.
 Several studies suggest that a lycopene-rich diet is connected to a reduced risk of prostate cancer.